ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    domains.
 Alternatively, it may be discovered using an automatic discovery mechanisms (e.g., LMP-based, as defined in {{?RFC6898}}).

-   In case the plug-id values are assigned by a central authority, it is under the central authority's responsibility to assign unique values.
+   In the case a central authority assigns the plug-id values, it is under the central authority's responsibility to assign unique values.